awwright/magnode/doc/en/developer/application.md

 When a request comes out of the router, it is combined with the defined default resources, which store application-level configuration like database connections and authentication and authorization configuration.
 Magnode searches a database of _transform functions_ to format the provided resources into an HTTP response.
 If multiple methods are available, one is selected based on Content-Type negotiation and what the router requested.

-The default resources and the resources returned by the router are passed to the _render_, which calculates how to generate an HTTP response by combining a series of _transform functions_
+The default resources and the resources returned by the router are passed to the _render_, which calculates how to generate an HTTP response by combining a series of _transform functions_ that have been registered with the render.
+Each function has an associated domain and range, a type that it requires as input, and a type that it will always output.

 The signature of a transform is a little more complex, it accepts the following arguments: